baibaichen/Blog2/memory/The CacheLib Caching Engine Design and Experiences at Scale.md

 44. Leif Hedstrom.
 Deploying apache traffic server, 2011.
 Oscon.
 45. Danny Hendler, Itai Incze, Nir Shavit, and Moran Tzafrir.
 Flat combining and the synchronization-parallelism tradeoff.
 In *Proceedings of the twenty-second annual ACM symposium on Parallelism in algorithms and architectures*, pages 355–364, 2010.
 46. John L Hennessy and David A Patterson. *Computer architecture: a quantitative approach*.
 Elsevier, 4 edition, 2011.
 47. Maurice P Herlihy and Jeannette M Wing.
-Linearizability: A correctness condition for concurrent objects. *ACM Transactions on Programming Languages and Systems*, 12(3):463–492, 1990.
+Linearizability: **A correctness condition for concurrent objects**. *ACM Transactions on Programming Languages and Systems*, 12(3):463–492, 1990.
 48. Qi Huang, Ken Birman, Robbert van Renesse, Wyatt Lloyd, Sanjeev Kumar, and Harry C Li.
 An analysis of Facebook photo caching.
 In *ACM SOSP*, pages 167–181, 2013.
 49. Sai Huang, Qingsong Wei, Dan Feng, Jianxi Chen, and Cheng Chen. **Improving flash-based disk cache with lazy adaptive replacement**. *ACM Transactions on Storage*, 12(2):1–24, 2016.
 50. Akanksha Jain and Calvin Lin.
 Back to the future: leveraging belady’s algorithm for improved cache replacement.
 In *ACM/IEEE ISCA*, pages 78–89, 2016.